Paramatin-OP/Paramatin-OP/README.md

 Im Curently Learning python and Telethon

-- I did some silly mistake like not giving credits do other but @xditya Pls forgive me bro sorry it was my mistake
+- I did some silly mistake like not giving credits

 - I Reallised That Makin A Modules Takes effort